MarkusH/CloudRAID/README.rst

 #.
 Compile it for your architecture (x86 or x86_64), and install it to /usr/lib.
 #.
 Compile it for x86 and x86_64, and install it into the CloudRAID core/lib directory.

+For both ways make sure the JAVA_HOME variable is set correctly.
+If not, the build will fail since the file jni.h cannot be located.

 First Approach
 --------------